-For mat Requirements Packaged into a single, bookmarked PDF file (see Appendix G for PDF formatting and file-naming requirements) Each public exhibit material shall be represented at its full scale within the PDF.
-Therefore, it is expected that the PDF may contain sheets at several different scales.
-Con ntent Requirements Team handout (shall abide by rules 10-2, 10-3, and 11-4b) Signage (shall abide by rules 10-2, 10-3, and 11-4c) Team uniform design (shall abide by rule 11-5) Plan drawing of team site depicting public exhibit material locations and tour route at 1:48 scale E-7 '.
-Final Report The Final Report shall reflect the results of the team's Solar Decathlon project.
-For mat Requirements Packaged into a single PDF file (see Appendix G for PDF formatting and file-naming requirements) Intent of figures shouldn't be lost if printed in black & white ANSI "A" (8.5 in.
-X 11 in.) sheet size 20 pages maximum, including figures, tables, and appendices; cover sheet and table of contents do not count toward page limit 11-point body text Maximum 14-point heading text One-inch margins on top, bottom, left, and right Include page numbers and numbered captions for figures and tables for easy navigation through document Con ntent Requirements Results of fundraising activities-final quantity of contributions (cash and in-kind); final project budget and accounting; lessons learned-what went well, what didn't, and what you would do differently.
+□ Plan drawing of team site depicting public exhibit material locations and tour route at 1:48 scale

+Packaged into a single PDF file (see Appendix F for PDF formatting and file-naming requirements) Intent of figures shouldn't be lost if printed in black & white ANSI "A" (8.5 in.
+X 11 in.) sheet size 20 pages maximum, including figures, tables, and appendices; cover sheet and table of contents do not count toward page limit 11-point body text minimum, maximum 14-point heading text One-inch margins on top, bottom, left, and right Include page numbers and numbered captions for figures and tables for easy navigation through document Con ntent Requirements Results of fundraising activities-final quantity of contributions (cash and in-kind); final project budget and accounting; lessons learned-what went well, what didn't, and what you would do differently.
 Results of media-outreach activities-include statistics.
 Results of on-site exhibition activities-estimates of the number of visitors to the house (justify estimates); assessment of visitor experiences (include qualitative data); and lessons learned-what went well, what didn't, and what you would do differently.
-Evaluation of the team's Web site-number of hits, unique visits, and any other user statistics; lessons learned-what went well, what didn't, and what you would do differently.
+Evaluation of the team's website-number of hits, unique visits, and any other user statistics; lessons learned-what went well, what didn't, and what you would do differently.
 Team perspective on the effectiveness of the organizers' communications efforts with both the teams and the public.
 Description of future plans for the house, including a statement indicating whether the participating institution(s) would be interested in partnering with NREL to use the house for follow-up collaborative research and outreach projects.
 Short description of each team officer's future plans for employment, continued study, or other endeavors.
 NREL requests this information for possible inclusion in publications and presentations describing how the Solar Decathlon serves as an effective workforce development and university research project.
 Suggested competition improvements.
 Any other information you feel would be helpful to the organizers or future teams.

-Appendix F Health and Safety Plan
+Appendix E Health and Safety Plan